Sleep TipsLisa Libutti

 Thyme

 A natural expectorant and antimicrobial, thyme helps fight respiratory infections and clears out sticky phlegm.
-It supports the lungs in breaking up congestion and keeps airways clear.
+It supports the lungs in breaking up congestion and keeps the airways clear.
 Great for anyone with chronic sinus issues, postnasal drip, or upper respiratory tightness that interferes with restful sleep.
 Get Hawaii Pharm Thyme Liquid Extract ››

 Licorice Root